alanarvelo/DHackathon/design_pattern_decisions.md

 ## DHackathon Factory

 A modular, factory-child design pattern was utilized where anyone can call the `createDHackathon` function of the `DHackathonFactory` contract to instantiate and become the _admin_ of a newly minted `DHackathon` contract.
 This design decision limits the responsibilities of the `DHackathonFactory` contract to only 3 functions (`createDHackathon`, `shutdown`, `withdrawFunds`) and two types of users, the _owner_ and everyone else.

+### Modularity and inheritance
-This contract inherist the `Ownable.sol` contract from OpenZeppelin for 2 reasons: to leverage the `onlyOwner` modifier and make the `shutdown` \& `withdrawFunds` functions only accessible to the _owner_ and to allow the owner to `transferOwnership` and `renounceOwnership`.
+This contract inherits the `Ownable.sol` contract from OpenZeppelin to first leverage the `onlyOwner` modifier and make the `shutdown` \& `withdrawFunds` functions only accessible to the _owner_ and to allow the owner to `transferOwnership` and `renounceOwnership`.
+It also inherits and applies the `SafeMath` _library_ to all uint types to prevent under- and overflow.

-#### `createDHackathon` function
+### `createDHackathon` function

 This function was designed to be called by anyone (including the _owner_).
 Given that we believe the functionality of the `DHackathon` contract — to seamleslly conduct a Hackathon in a decentralized manner is valuable — it has a cost of 0.1 ETH.
 This function instantiates a new `DHackathon` contract assigning _Admin_ priviledges to the caller, and keeps a record of the newly minted contract via mapping-struct combination for accountability purposes.
+The caller must specify what `name` and `prize` the `DHackathon` will have.
+The contract's balance will have to be greater or equal to the promised `prize` for the `DHackathon` contract to change to the `Open` state.

-#### Circuit Breaker — `shutdown` function
+### Circuit Breaker — `shutdown` function

 The `shutdown` function is a circuit breaker that blocks the `createDHackathon` function.
 It was created in case any bugs are found within the `DHackathon` contract which is the one that hosts most of the functionality of this platform.
 The `withdrawFunds` funds was not blocked as it is restricted to the _owner_ via a modifier.
 ```
-/// state variable
 bool public operational = true;
-/// modifier

 modifier isOperational() {
     require(operational == true, "This contract has been stopped by the owner.");
     _;
 }
-/// function

 function shutdown()
         public
         onlyOwner()